How to Teach Phonics Clearly

 Teach Phonics – Keep it Simple

 Childlike simplicity is needed when you use your knowledge of how to teach phonics.
-Children, who are taught clearly and precisely, by a teacher with a crystal clear and thorough understanding of how to teach phonics, will have the best possible chance for success.
+All who are taught clearly and precisely, by a teacher with a crystal clear and thorough understanding of how to teach phonics, will have the best possible chance for success.

 How to Teach Phonics with Precision

 In order to know how to teach phonics well, you need the basic facts, presented clearly and succinctly.
-Every concept needed in order to know how to teach phonics successfully, needs to be included at an age appropriate time.
+Every concept needed in order to teach phonics successfully, needs to be included at an age and ability appropriate time.
 You also need a foolproof way to help the pupil remember what they have learned.
 Uncluttered teaching notes allow for clear thinking and lesson planning.
 Teaching phonics with precision in the same way that dyslexics are taught, will allow the whole class the best possible chance of reading success.

-Nested in this book on how to teach phonics, is the 70 module/page course teaching every phoneme-grapheme combination needed as an adult reader.
+Nested in this book on how to teach phonics, is the 70 module/page course teaching every phoneme/grapheme combination needed as an adult reader.
 Basic English writing and public speaking skills have also been included.
-As a complete guide to English literacy the core skills it teaches includes all of the reminders that you need in one book.
+As a complete guide to English literacy, the core skills it teaches includes all of the reminders that you need in one book.
 It will also clarify pronunciation for your students whose first language is not English.

 How to Teach Phonics to ESL/EFL Students

 Students whose first language is not English will need additional hints and tips on English pronunciation.
 These have been included at the bottom of each page in the Practice Reading & Speaking Phonics Course.